torsteinelv/valetudo-squeezelite-media-player/README.md

 | 3483 | TCP/UDP | SlimProto Control & Discovery |
 | 9000 | TCP | LMS Web Interface & Streaming |

-*Note: Without port 8123, the vacuum will connect to LMS but will be unable to download the TTS audio, leading to 504 Gateway Timeouts.*

 ---

 ## 3. Home Assistant Implementation

-### ElevenLabs Action (YAML)
+### Generic TTS Action (YAML)
-To get the best results on an S5, use leading periods (padding) to wake up the speaker hardware and specify the multilingual model to avoid language detection issues.
+Since the S5 is very responsive, you can trigger speech directly without any delay or padding.

     action: tts.speak
     target:
-      entity_id: tts.elevenlabs
+      entity_id: tts.google_en_com  # Or your preferred TTS provider
     data:
       media_player_entity_id: media_player.roborock
-      message: "..........
-Hello, I am ready to clean your floors."
+      message: "The vacuuming is complete.
+Returning to the dock."
       cache: true
-      options:
-        model_id: "eleven_multilingual_v2"
-        voice: "Rachel"

 ---

 ## 💡 Lessons Learned & Tips

 * **Mono Mixing:** The Roborock S5 has a single speaker.
 The `-u M` flag in Squeezelite is mandatory to properly downmix stereo content.
-* **The "Danish" Trap:** If your Norwegian or Swedish text sounds Danish, ensure `model_id: "eleven_multilingual_v2"` is explicitly defined in your call.
+* **Firewall blockage:** If the vacuum connects to LMS but remains silent during TTS, check if port 8123 is blocked.
+The vacuum needs to reach the HA web server to fetch the generated audio file.
-* **Cloudflare/DNS:** If using a reverse proxy (like Cloudflare), ensure Home Assistant's **Internal URL** is set to the local IP.
-The vacuum cannot download TTS files through Cloudflare's 504 timeout filters.
+* **Internal URL:** Ensure Home Assistant's **Internal URL** is correctly configured to the local IP.
+If HA tries to serve the file via an external proxy (like Cloudflare), the vacuum might fail to download the audio.
-* **Audio Padding:** The S5 audio gate takes ~1-2 seconds to open.
-Always start your TTS messages with `..........` (periods).